-Services That Are Covered for You What You Must Pay When You Get These Services Nurse HelpLine In-Network: Nurse HelpLine: As a member, you have access to a 24-hour Nurse HelpLine, 7 days a week, 365 days a year.
+Services That Are Covered for You What You Must Pay When You Get These Services Step Therapy is a utilization tool that requires you to first try another drug to treat your medical condition before we will cover the drug your physician may have initially prescribed.
+There are some Medicare Part B Drugs that will now require this step in addition to obtaining prior authorization.
+You can contact the plan for more information.
+Nurse HelpLine In-network: Nurse HelpLine: As a member, you have access to a 24-hour Nurse HelpLine, 7 days a week, 365 days a year.
 When you call our Nurse HelpLine, you can speak directly to a registered nurse who will help answer your health-related questions.
 The call is toll free and the service is available anytime, including weekends and holidays.
 Plus, your call is always confidential.
 Call the Nurse HelpLine at 1-855-658-9249.
 TTY users should call 711. \$0 copay for the Nurse HelpLine.
-In-Network: Obesity screening and therapy to promote sustained weight loss There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
+3 In-network: Obesity screening and therapy to promote sustained weight loss There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
-If you also are treated for an existing medical condition during the preventive service, or if other services are billed in addition to the preventive service, the cost-sharing for the care received for the existing medical condition or other services will also apply.
-Outpatient diagnostic tests and therapeutic In-Network: services and supplies \$0 copay for each covered lab service.
-Covered services include, but are not limited to: • X-rays \$0 copay for hemoglobin A1c or urine tests to check albumin levels.
-Radiation (radium and isotope) therapy including technician materials and supplies 20% as your portion of the covered charges for each diagnostic procedure or test.
-Surgical supplies, such as dressingsSplints, casts and other devices used to reduce \$0 copay for tests to confirm chronic obstructive pulmonary disease (COPD). fractures and dislocations Laboratory tests 20% as your portion of the covered charges for each radiation therapy service.
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells \$0 copay for each covered X-Ray.
-All other components of blood are also covered beginning with the first pint used.
-20% as your portion of the covered charges for radiology to diagnose a condition.
+Outpatient diagnostic tests and therapeutic In-network: services and supplies \$10.00 copay for each covered lab service.
+Covered services include, but are not limited to: • X-rays \$0.00 copay for each covered diagnostic procedure or test at a network doctor's office. • Radiation (radium and isotope) therapy including technician materials and supplies \$200.00 copay for each covered diagnostic procedure or test at a network outpatient facility.
+Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations \$0.00 copay for tests to confirm chronic obstructive pulmonary disease (COPD).